calico32/ebnf-language-support/README.md

 This extension implements a simple and strict-ish version of EBNF.
 The syntax is defined in itself in [ebnf.ebnf](./ebnf.ebnf).

+The dialect implemented mostly follows the [ISO/IEC 14977](https://www.iso.org/standard/81671.html) standard, with some extensions for clarity and convenience.

 ## Comments

 Comments are defined using the `(*` and `*)` delimiters.